thanpolas/sidekick/README.md

 -   **Returns {Promise\<string>}** Decrypted message.
 -   **throws {Error}** When decryption fails.

+Symmetrically decrypt using AES256 CBC cipher with a random IV.

+This function accepts a custom string which combines the IV and the encrypted text, so you'll have to encrypt using the accompanied `symmetricEncrypt()`.

 ## Date

 ### formatDate(dt)

-Formats a date string into human readable, extended format.

 -   `dt` **{string|Date}** ISO8612 format Date or native date object.
 -   **Returns {string}** Extended format of date.

+Formats a date string into human readable, extended format.

 #### Example